alexandre-barroso/relexicalizer/README.md

 3. **Check the Output**:
     - The reconstructed audio files will be saved in the `reconstructed_wavs` directory.

 ## Author
-Alexandre Barroso

-## License
-This project is licensed under the GNU License.

-## Author
 Alexandre Menezes Barroso (2024)